Jeremiah P. Ostriker

-Education
+Early life and education

-He received his B.A. from Harvard, and his Ph.D at the University of Chicago.
+Ostriker was born on the Upper West Side of Manhattan to Martin Ostriker, the proprietor of a clothing company, and Jeanne (Sumpf) Ostriker, a public school teacher.
+He had three siblings.
+Ostriker became interested in science at a young age, and he later recounted teaching himself difficult subjects, including calculus, writing: "I felt that I learned better on my own than through school".
+He received his B.A. from Harvard and his Ph.D from the University of Chicago.

 Career and research

 After earning his Ph.D. at Chicago, he conducted post-doctoral work at the University of Cambridge.
 From 1971 to 1995, Ostriker was a professor at Princeton, and served as Provost there from 1995 to 2001.
-From 2001 to 2003, he was appointed as Plumian Professor of Astronomy and Experimental Philosophy at the Institute of Astronomy, Cambridge.
-He then returned to Princeton as the Charles Young Professor of Astronomy and is now the Charles A. Young Professor Emeritus.
-He continues as a senior research scholar at Princeton and became a professor of astronomy at Columbia in 2012.
+From 2001 to 2003, he was appointed Plumian Professor of Astronomy and Experimental Philosophy at the Institute of Astronomy, Cambridge.
+He then returned to Princeton as the Charles Young Professor of Astronomy and later served as the Charles A. Young Professor Emeritus.
+He became a professor of astronomy at Columbia in 2012.